Decreasing your weight when appropriate and increasing your level of exercise will increase your levels of testosterone.

 - Increased muscle mass and decreased body fat

 All that said it is a mistake to expect miracles.
-The benefits from TRT are often subtle and mild and TAKE TIME!
+The benefits from TRT are often subtle and mild and may take up to 3 months for you to feel the full benefit.

 Not necessarily life transforming but rather life enhancing.